dddiaz/dddiaz.com/content/post/hla/index.md

 But why do I need insulin to survive in the first place?
 The answer is easy, it's because I have Type 1 Diabetes.
 __But then why do I have Type 1 Diabetes?__ Well, now the rabbit hole begins, and we shall sally into our next adventure.
-We will leave the conclusion of the above story to another time, but I will give you with a slight spoiler, I find a way to carry on and live to write this very article!
+We will leave the conclusion of the above story to another time, but I will give you a slight spoiler, I find a way to carry on and live to write this very article!

 ## Type 1 Basics
 ![t1d.png](t1d.png)